Pyxxil/EcogyPlugins/README.md

 Simply run the `ImportSpecSheet` command in the AutoCAD command line.
 A file selection dialog will appear, select all PDF files you would like to import, and they will be added to the project.

+## Filleting Plugin

+This is an AutoCAD plugin that will fillet all Polylines in a drawing.

+### Usage

+Simply run the `FilletAll` command, supply the radius, and all of the polylines in your drawing will now be filleted.